NHS England South East Faculty of Advancing Practice: A guide to implementing and funding advanced practice 2026-2027

 Q27.
 Which HEI and Advanced Clinical Practice programme is the right choice?

-Answer: It is very important for trainees and AP Leads to carefully review the content of the ACP MSc programme for the HEI requested.
+Answer: It is particularly important for trainees and AP Leads to carefully review the content of the ACP MSc programme for the HEI requested.
 All the programme details can be found on each university’s website but if further information is required, contact should be made with the HEI directly.
+The Faculty would strongly advise a conversation with the ACP MSc programme lead.
 The programme requested must be checked to ensure it meets the needs of the trainee’s scope of practice and that the trainee meets the HEI’s entry criteria.

 Requests to change the HEI after funding applications have been submitted will not be accepted and any offer of funding will be withdrawn.

-Answer: To become Centre accredited, programmes meet standards set out in the Multi-Professional framework for advanced clinical practice in England and Standards of Education and Training set by NHS England so they consistently meet the standards, put patients at the heart of what we do, and deliver a high quality academic and clinical programme.
+Answer: To become Centre accredited, programmes meet standards set out in the Multi-professional Framework for Advanced Practice in England 2025 and Programme Accreditation Resources set by NHS England so they consistently meet the standards, put patients at the heart of what we do, and deliver a high quality academic and clinical programme.

 NHS England accredited programmes are one of the benchmark routes to recognition for practitioners and ensures a consistent level of quality across England.